 - Stir in water chestnuts and rice and cover until thoroughly heated, about 5 minutes.

 - Stir in scallions and add salt and pepper to taste.

 - Separate and wash Bibb lettuce leaves, then pat dry.

 - Serve chicken filling with lettuce leaves.

-*PointsPlus® for slow cooker Asian chicken lettuce wraps calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
+*PointsPlus® and SmartPoints® for slow cooker Asian chicken lettuce wraps calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers zero points fruits and vegetables.

 Recipe adapted from Slow Cooker Revolution Volume 2: The Easy-Prep Edition from America’s Test Kitchen.